Navigate data

 Using class-based navigation

-1. Open the left sidebar (slide mouse to left edge on desktop, or it's always visible on responsive layouts)
+1. Open the left sidebar (slide the mouse to the left edge on desktop, or it is always visible on responsive layouts)

-4. Click on any class to view all instances of that class in your dataspace
+3. Click on any class to open a dialog listing all instances of that class in your dataspace

 When to use class navigation